Public Policy and Governance

 In-Person

 How can we make the world a more gender equal and socially just place?
 This course examines the relationships between gender, systems of inequality, and public policy.
 The course focuses on understanding contemporary approaches to creating gender-responsive public policy and theoretical tools for analyzing public policy.
 The course also explores how to apply this knowledge to contemporary social issues.
-Credit will be granted for only one of PGOV 305 and PSCI 398/WMGS 399 (2021-2022).
+Credit will be granted for only one of PGOV 305 or PSCI 398/WMGS 399 (2021-2022).
 Cross-listed as WMGS 304.
+Prerequisite: PGOV 101 or permission of the instructor.
 Three credits.

 Intro to Science Policy